csbhr/DevBasicSR/README.md

-# BasicSR
+# DevBasicSR
-This is a modified version of xinntao/BasicSR based on my personal usage habits.
+This is a development framework based on the modified version of xinntao/BasicSR with my personal usage habits.